TheJelmega/prog-lang/design/README.md

 Xenon supports a way of overloading functions, but instead of it being based on any type, it is based on the labels of the receiver and non-default paramters.

 Function overlap gets checked for each set of functions in the following steps:
-1. Generate a label signature for each function, in the styled of `fn_name(arg0:_:arg1?def1?def2?...)`
-2. If the name of the function does not match that of the other function, we have no collision, otherwise proceed to the next step.
+1. If the name of the function does not match that of the other function, we have no collision, otherwise proceed to the next step.
-3. Check the first set of matching required parameters, meaning if function `a` has `N` parameters, and `b` has `M` paramters, compare the first `min(N, M)` parameters:
+2. Check the first set of matching required parameters, meaning if function `a` has `N` parameters, and `b` has `M` paramters, compare the first `min(N, M)` parameters:
-   If a pair of corresponding parameters do not match, we have no collisions, otherwise proceed to the next step.
+   If a pair of corresponding parameters do not match, we have no collisions.
+   If no parameters match, proceed to the next step.
-4. If both functions have the same number of non-default paramters, proceed to the next step, otherwise take the `N` parameters that are left from the additional paramters one of the functions has, and for each paramters, do the following:
+3. If both functions have the same number of non-default parameters, proceed to the next step, otherwise take the `N` parameters that are left from the additional parameters the functions with remaining non-default parameters has, and for each paramters, do the following:
    1. Walk through the other functions default arguments
       - If a label matches that of the optional argument and we are at the last paramter of the function (i.e. no other params left), we got a collision
       - If we only match the labels, and go the next iteration.
       - Otherwise go to the next sub-step
    2. If we hit the end of the other functions optional parameters, we have no collision, otherwise break otherwise go to the next iteration
-5. If any default parameters are left over, there is a collision, otherwise go the the next step
+4. If any default parameters are left over, there is a collision, otherwise go the the next step
-6. If both functions have variadic arguments, we have a collision, otherwise we don't have one and the functions
+5. If both functions have variadic arguments, we have a collision, otherwise we have no collision.

+If a collision is encountered, we have conflicting function declarations.

 #### Resolve examples